Muraliece88/accountDetails/banking/README.md

 ## Considerations and assumptions
 1. Since the requirement was not to persist in any external DB, the developer chose to use hazelcast over In memory H2 DB
+2. API first approach was chosen
-2. Due to lack of time the developer could configure spring cloud config server to externalize the configuration properties
+3. Due to lack of time the developer could configure spring cloud config server to externalize the configuration properties
+4. No plugins used to generate any class or methods

 ## Code setup and run(if docker is installed)
 1. Clone the project from gitHub